One week in Belize: the perfect itinerary

-Belize is the perfect destination for those seeking a blend of adventure, culture, history, and relaxation — all in one place.
+Belize is the perfect destination for travelers who want a bit of everything: adventure, culture, history, and a healthy dose of relaxation.

-We visited Belize as part of a combo trip with Guatemala: ten days in Guatemala and a week in Belize, making for one of our most epic adventures while the girls were still young.
+We visited as part of a combo trip with Guatemala, spending ten days there before crossing into Belize for a week, and it ended up being one of our favorite family trips back when the girls were little.

 This trip marked a turning point for us.
-Visiting what was seen as a “dangerous” country and another relatively “unknown,” it was here that we discovered traveling with kids could be so much more than theme parks, resorts, or just the usual European highlights.
-Our perspective shifted, and there was no going back.
+Visiting a country with a reputation for being “dangerous” and another we barely knew anything about, it was here that we realized family travel could be so much more than theme parks, all-inclusive resorts, and the classic Europe itinerary.
+Our perspective shifted — and we never looked back.

 Belize one-week itinerary overview